JETSCAPE/SummerSchool2022/Aug03_BulkBayes/README.md

 ```

 3. Since the materials is quite dense, please makesure before the hands-on session that all modules and essential data files can be loaded properly.
-To do so, run the jupyter notebook and open the notebook
+To do so, run the jupyter notebook from the jetscape docker as instructed in the main README, and then open this notebook

 ```bash
 Bayesian Parameter Estimation for Relativistic Heavy Ion Physics.ipynb
 ```

 Try if you can run through the first few blocks which loads all necessary packages and the pregenerated emulator files.
-Please post your questions on slack if you find problems.
+Please post on slack if you encounter any problems.

-4. You may pull this weekend, but we will do another pull right before Aug03 just in case there are updates (without changing any dependencies).
+4. You are encouraged to do a first pull this weekend to test the dependencies.
+We will do another pull right before Aug03 just in case there are updates (without changing any dependencies).